mariobaldini/sensors-misc/README.md

-# sensors
+# Sensors Misc

-Code for reading data from miscellaneous types of sensors
+Miscellaneous tools archive for interfacing with hardware sensors.